marlonrcfranco/weather-guru/README.md

 # Final Results
 **'Accuracy: 85.73% (0.12%)'**

-This is the final accuracy result of the model, after the Cross Validation Score.
+This is the final **result of model accuracy**, after cross-validation scoring.

-If necessary, we can change the model topology or configurations to try better accuracy scores.
+If necessary, we can change the topology or model settings to try to achieve better accuracy values.